Eainde/aws/ec2/README.md

 - Still commitment over 1 to 3 years

 ### EC2 Spot Instances
-- Can get a discount upto 90% compared to On-demand
+- Can get a discount up to 90% compared to On-demand
-- Instances that you can **lose** at any point pf time if your max price is less that the current spot price
+- Instances that you can **lose** at any point of time, if your max price is less that the current spot price
+- If a current spot price > your max price you can choose to stop or terminate your instance wait a 2 minutes grace period
 - The MOST cost-efficient instances in AWS